-SECTION XV: EMERGING INVESTMENT MANAGERS
+SECTION XVI: EMERGING INVESTMENT MANAGERS

 The Board has established the ACERA Emerging Investment Manager Policy (EIM Policy), which is maintained as a separate document.
 The purpose of the EIM Policy is to establish a framework for the development and administration of ACERA's Emerging Investment Manager Program (EIM Program), consistent with the Board's fiduciary responsibilities in the investment of the Fund.
-The EIM Policy states that the initial investment of the EIM Program is not to exceed 1% of the total Fund.
+The EIM Policy states that the initial investment of the EIM Program is not to exceedhas a stated goal of investing at least 1% of the total Fund and up to 5% with emerging managers.